manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_IRM.md

 8. If the new **Marketing** site collection does not appear in the **Site Collections** list after a couple of minutes, select the **Refresh** icon to the left of the address bar.
 If it still doesn't appear, wait another minute or two and refresh the list again.
 Continue until the new site collection appears.

-9. In your web browser, open a new tab and enter the following URL in the address bar: **https://M365xZZZZZZ.sharepoint.com/sites/marketing** (where ZZZZZZ is your tenant ID provided by your lab hosting provider)
+9. In your web browser, open a new tab and enter the following URL in the address bar: **https://xxxxxZZZZZZ.sharepoint.com/sites/marketing** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)

 10. On the **Marketing** site, in the left-hand navigation pane, select **Documents.**